alythobani/obsidian-callout-commands/README.md

 ### Select text after inserting callout (default: off)

 When enabled, callout text will be automatically selected after insertion, even if no text was initially selected.
 Enable this setting if you want to be able to immediately run `Remove callout from selected lines` after adding a callout.
-Keep this setting disabled if you'd prefer to be able to immediately start typing content after inserting a callout.
+Keep this setting disabled if you'd prefer to be able to immediately start typing content instead.

 With this enabled and hotkeys registered, it's super easy to switch between callout types: